haimlavi1989/happyCoding/DatabaseFundamentalsGuide.md

   - Content Management Systems (CMS) with varied data formats.
   - Real-time data aggregation platforms for social media, where flexibility and speed take precedence over immediate consistency.
   - Applications requiring rapid development with frequent updates to the data structure.
+  - Logs and analytics where high write speeds are prioritized over strict consistency.

 ---